-The Proposal format provided in this RRPV RPP is mandatory and shall reference this RPP number.
+The Proposal format provided in this RRPV RPP is mandatory and shall reference this RPP number (RRPV 24-07-CentralIEIDLab).
 Offerors are encouraged to contact the Point of Contact (POC) identified herein up until the Proposal submission date/time to clarify requirements.

-The Government will evaluate Proposals submitted and will select the Proposal(s) that best meets their current technology priorities using the criteria in Section 5.
+The U.S. Government will evaluate Proposals submitted and will recommend selection of the Proposal(s) that meet all the mandatory eligibility criteria and that best meets their current technology priorities using the criteria in Section 5.

 All eligible Offerors shall submit Proposals for evaluation according to the criteria set forth in this RPP.
-Offerors are advised that only ATI, as the RRPV's CMF, with the approval of the Other Transaction

-Agreements Officer, is legally authorized to contractually bind or otherwise commit funding for selected Project Awards as result of this RPP.
+Offerors are advised that only ATI, as the RRPV's CMF, with the approval of the Other Transaction Agreements Officer, is legally authorized to contractually bind or otherwise commit funding for selected Project Awards as result of this RPP.